How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 Cash flow planning with Agicap: smarter, faster, more accurate

 Agicap is built to help finance teams turn their cash flow plans into true operational tools.
-Instead of static spreadsheets, you get real-time visibility, flexible forecasting, and simple ways to adjust your plan as conditions change.
+Instead of static cash flow spreadsheets, you get real-time visibility, flexible forecasting, and simple ways to adjust your plan as market conditions change.
 It’s designed to support the day-to-day realities of cash management, while giving you the confidence to make faster, more informed decisions.

 Key features for finance teams